abumq/easyloggingpp/README.md

 LOG(INFO) << c;

 ```
+> From version 9.12, you can also inherit `el::Loggable` class to make your class loggable.
+See STL/loggable.cpp sample for details.

 Just be careful with this as having a time-consuming overloading of `operator<<` can take longer in logging class as well, as this "overloaded method / operator" gets called every time you log your class.